 - Title: Traditional Fireworks - no music, done the fireworks way.
 PGI 2007

 - Music: No music

 - Resolution: 240p

 Why do we only watch digital fireworks with the limitations of our own unimpressive bodies?
 A YouTuber put his expensive DJI Phantom 2 on the line and flew through a fireworks display along with a GoPro Hero 3.

 The video impressively shows how three-dimensional New Year's Eve rockets actually are.
 At the same time, it triggers anxiety in me, possibly caused by the pyro childhood friends who always pointed rockets at others first, rather than themselves.

 With the background music of Andrea Bocelli's "Time to Say Goodbye" in the Italian version (Con Te Partirò), the whole thing also takes on a dramatic quality that is almost touching.
 The drone is also doing well, by the way, writes the AlteredStates channel in its video description.
 Again, I have summarized the details for you:

 - Music: "Time to say Goodbye" by Andrea Bocelli

 - Length: 4:07 minutes

 Why don't we do this every year?
-The videos are surprisingly fun and maybe you have some tips on how to make the most out of celebrations during the lockdown.
-I'm looking forward to your comments!
+The videos are surprisingly fun, and maybe you have some tips on how to compensate for the bangs in lockdown.
+I am looking forward to your comments!